An active social life boosts health

 A big circle of friends is so beneficial, in fact, that one study found it’s as good for your long-term health as avoiding cigarettes.
 Other studies show that during a stressful situation, our blood pressure and heart rate rise less when we have someone who knows us well with us.

 Experts note, however, that not just any old connections will do.
 Focus on your happy, healthy relationships, and foster stronger bonds with those.
-So the next time you want to have a night out with your friends and your partner gives you grief, repeat after us: “But, baby, connecting with others is good for my heart.”
+So the next time you want to have a night out with your friends and your partner gives you grief, repeat after us: “But, baby, connecting with folks in my social network is good for my heart.”